dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 Rg-ADDS-StorageAccounts-Lab, Rg-ADDS-AKVADE-Lab, Rg-ADDS-vNet-Lab, Rg-ADDS-ADDS-Lab etc

 > **Azure Privileged Access Workstation (Azure PAW)**
-- > All of the below deployments can be done from the Azure PAW that was introduced in the [Solution Overview](SolutionOverview.md).
+- > All of the below deployments have been done from the Azure PAW that was introduced in the [Solution Overview](SolutionOverview.md).
-- > Azure PAW should be used for prodcution, pre-prod and test deployments that lead to production implementation..
+- > Azure PAW should be used for prodcution, pre-prod and test deployments that lead to production implementation.
+Azure PAW should be used to manage ADDS and Tier 0 applications.
 - > Standard device can be used for proof of concept and development.
 #
 :mega: All deployments have been tested for deployment with Subscription Contributor RBAC.
 Lower level RBAC was not used